nervewastaken/Mini-Projects/README.md

 Hi there!

 These are all my mini projects that I make for college courses, recruitment assignments and for fun.
-You will many projects here each having their own docs so don't worry about forking
+You will find many projects here each having their own docs so don't worry about forking